 Omar Bustami represents renewable energy companies, industrial end-users, and municipal utilities in various energy matters, including multi-party litigated disputes, power transactions, and regulatory approvals.

 Omar frequently represents clients on filings and litigated matters under Sections 205 and 206 of the Federal Power Act, as well as in high-profile industry-wide rulemakings before the Federal Energy Regulatory Commission (FERC).
 Omar has represented several entities before the federal courts of appeal, including the U.S. Court of Appeals for the District of Columbia Circuit and the U.S. Supreme Court.

 Omar has also worked on the due diligence review in connection with the renewable energy financing of a large wind project and has represented several generators in interconnection-related disputes and their efforts to recover revenues for the provision of reactive power service.
 Omar has represented electric cooperatives and municipal utilities in transactions or disputes involving Qualifying Facilities (QF).

-Previously, Omar was an attorney-advisor in the Office of General Counsel at FERC, where he drafted determinations pursuant to Section 4 of the Natural Gas Act (NGA) and Section 205 of the Federal Power Act (FPA) to establish cost-based, negotiated, and market-based rates.
+Previously, Omar was an attorney in the Office of General Counsel at FERC, where he advised and wrote draft determinations on issues involving the Natural Gas Act (NGA), Federal Power Act (FPA), and the Public Utility Regulatory Policies Act of 1978 (PURPA).